 Our vision responds to the needs of our neighbors; we work towards a community where everyone has food, clothing, housing, and an opportunity to support themselves.
 Our mission is to provide outreach to the hurting, lost, and needy throughout Eastern and Central Maine.
-Manna Ministries is neighbor helping neighbor.
+Molly Ministries is neighbor helping neighbor.

 Our backbone is the army of volunteers who come every day to cook, clean, serve the meals, and hand out groceries.

 At Molly, when we say “we”, it not only means Molly, it means you as well.
 “We” would not be possible without you.
 You are the community that supports us and makes our services possible.
 When someone comes to us for help, they’re coming to you.

 The funding for our Soup Kitchen, Food Pantry, and Food Drives comes from you as individuals, civic groups, churches, and schools.

 Molly Inc. does not discriminate on the basis of race, color, religion, gender, sexual orientation, national origin, ancestry, age, physical or mental disability, or familial status in the admission or access to, or treatment or employment in, its programs and services.
 Questions regarding compliance with this policy may be directed to Callum Barton, Molly Inc., Bangor, Phone: 207-612-3210 or Molly@juno.com

 Molly Ministries’ Executive Board is composed of community members who are committed to the mission, vision, and values of Molly.
 The Board meets on a regular basis to provide guidance to the management team and to assist in furthering Molly’s work in the community.

 Callum was born in Maryland and attended the University of Montana and the University of Maine at Orono.
 He studied psychology and human development.
 As a calling from God and a vision in my heart, my wife and I birthed Molly Ministries in 1991.
 We were later joined by our two sons, who work full time in the ministry.

 Tyler Bray, Member